The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

-There are two qualitatively different regions in these figures.
+Specifically, we calculated the optimal HtM for a range of leverage ratios around those reported by the banks and for two snapshots of the data (end of 2021 and end of 2022).
+The outcomes are shown in Figure \ref{fig:svb2_opt_htm_range_lambdas}.
+There are two qualitatively different regions in this figure.
 One corresponds to the leverage ratios implying that the optimal level of HtM is not below the reported volumes of HtM.
 It corresponds to red dots lying above the black dotted line and indicates that the HtM holding does not violate the ability of the bank to lock securities in portfolios where it is less straightforward to tap liquidity from.
 The remaining leverage ratios constitute a region where the optimal HtM is not consistent with the reported HtM for some initial shocks to the value of securities portfolios.
-This means that the bank may not have the ability to hold such a large volume of securities in the HTM portfolio, depending on the economic outlook assumed by the bank in its asset and liability management.
+This means that the bank may not have the ability to hold such a large volume of securities in the HtM portfolio, depending on the economic outlook assumed by the bank in its asset and liability management.
+Moreover, as SVB was approaching the default in March 2023, the observed leverage ratio was deeper in the region where admissible asset price shocks would mean that the bank allocated an excessive amount of securities into the HtM portfolios.
+Graphically, some dots in Fig. \ref{fig:svb2_opt_htm_range_lambdas}, bottom pane, corresponding to $\lambda_{max}=7.9$ and $\lambda_{max}=8.0$, lie below the dashed black line indicating the volume of the HtM as of Q4 2022.
+To summarize, the optimization introduced in Proposition \ref{prop:optim} is a practical tool to detect some inconsistencies in banks' balance sheet structures that may expose them to bank-run risk.

-Turning to the results, first, assuming that the investors' accepted leverage ratio is aligned with the one reported by SVB, the results of simulations indicate that the HtM portfolios could only be squared with about 15\% price shocks.
-Comparing 2022 to 2021, SVB's distance to leverage ratios implying some safe level of the HtM securities increases.